theckang/aro-ploigos-demo/README.md

 echo $(oc get secret gitea-admin-credentials -o jsonpath="{.data.password}") | base64 --decode && echo
 ```

-10. In your fork repo, we need to modify the `.github/workflows/mirroring.yaml` resource.
+6. In your fork repo, you need to modify the `.github/workflows/mirroring.yaml` resource.

 Get the URL of your Gitea repo